yukaizou2015/module-stats/_episodes/02-Effect-size.md

 Now, let's say we are studying the activity of the visual cortex in the CG.
 You want to know if this is different from zero.
 The *estimated* (or sampled) effect size for the CG is 5%.
 The **normalized** effect size will be divided by the **standard deviation of the data**, so 5/1 = 5 for CG, and 8/2=4 for the PG, while the corresponding t-tests will be t=5/(1/sqrt(30-1)) and t=8/(2/sqrt(30-1)).
 The true effect size (the one Wikipedia would write in greek letter) would be the value of the BOLD responses for the **whole populations** of control and patients.

-How would you define the *estimated* effect size of the difference of the two population?
-The "raw" / "not normalized" effect size would simply be 8-5\%.
+How would _you_ define the *estimated* effect size of the difference of the two population?
+The "raw" / "not normalized" effect size would simply be (8-5)%.
 To define the **normalized** we need to estimate the variability of the data, and this can be done using the pooled standard deviation (something close to the average of the two standard deviations weighted by the group sizes).
 See "Cohen's d" in the "Difference family: Effect sizes based on differences between means" section of  [wikipedia](https://en.wikipedia.org/wiki/Effect_size).
 See also the use of the [Welch's](https://en.wikipedia.org/wiki/Welch%27s_t-test) and its estimation of the statistics degrees of freedom, which could provide another way to define the normalized effect size.

+As you see now, "effect size" is not necessarily a simple topic.
+It requires to stand back and think of what is most appropriate to report, and often, you will need to report several values.

 Using a normalized effect size is that it makes comparisons possible across samples with different standard deviation, but takes us away from the original data.
 See more on this in some further episodes.

+This [article](http://staff.bath.ac.uk/pssiw/stats2/page2/page14/page14.html) is a good introduction to the subject, please read it and make sure everything is now familiar.

 <!-- **Questions:**